Judge’s Ruling in Central Basin Board Lawsuit Called Into Question, One Side Will Appeal

 Willoughby indicated he will appeal the ruling and that “it should be heard very quickly.”

-Meanwhile, Apodaca and Oskoui have already shown they they would rather see the agency dissolved than follow the judges ruling; the two did not show up for a special meeting this past Friday to discuss a new GM, general counsel, and to discuss and pass the budget.
+Meanwhile, Apodaca and Oskoui have already shown that they would rather see the agency dissolved than follow the judges ruling; the two did not show up for a special meeting this past Friday to discuss a new GM, general counsel, and to discuss and pass the budget.

 Another board meeting is scheduled for tomorrow July 27 highlighted by a 248-page agenda of business items; business items Oskoui, Apodaca, and Finance Director Andrew Hamilton have blocked for nearly four months.